FrayRyderX/Rick-Morty/README.md

 # Rick-Morty
-This repo is inspirate the serie of Rick and Morty.

-The priccipal objective is practice the Front-end

-The desing is a simple and visual.
+This repo is inspiration the serie of Rick and Morty, the principal objective is practice the Front-end and use the design is a simple and visual.

+---

+### How to use for local 💻:

+- _npm install_
+- _npm run dev_

 ---